World Association for Disaster and Emergency Medicine: Other initiatives

 Besides the World Congress and Prehospital and Disaster Medicine, WADEM has three other initiatives: a biannual newsletter, task forces, and Federated Society memberships.

 The biannual newsletter includes news that WADEM's membership may find interesting.
 WADEM's task forces work to identify problems in specific areas and then work on developing solutions.
 Task forces include Chemical and Hazardous Materials Accidents, Fire Incidents and Aeromedicine, International Disaster Medical Responses, and Pediatric Disaster Medical Care.
 The Federated Society memberships are available to other organizations that are involved in specific aspects of prehospital and disaster response.
 The purpose of the Federated Memberships is to encourage international collaboration and scientific openness.
 For example, in June 1993, the Mediterranean Burns Club became a Federated Member.

 Influence

 The UN describes WADEM as "an international association of the world’s disaster and emergency health experts", while Impact says that WADEM has a commitment "to advance the frontier of disaster and emergency research" by focusing on "the scientific investigation of...emergency response."

-Elizabeth Weiner says that WADEM's official journal, Prehospital and Disaster Medicine, is one of the "two major journals in emergency planning and response for health care workers", with the other being Disaster Management and Response, an official journal of the U.S.-based Emergency Nurses Association.
+Elizabeth Weiner says that WADEM's official journal, Prehospital and Disaster Medicine, is one of the "two major journals in emergency planning and response for health care workers", with the other being Disaster Management and Response, an official journal of the U.S.-based Emergency Nurses Association, which last published October–December 2007.
 In her opinion, Prehospital and Disaster Medicine has more of an international influence than Disaster Management and Response.